Notifications

 National wild bird surveillance data is available from:

-How are influenza viruses named?
+• How influenza viruses are named

-All viruses contain genetic material wrapped in a protein coat.
-Influenza viruses are separated into types based on two of the proteins in this coat: hemagglutinin (H) and neuraminidase (N).
-Strains of influenza viruses are named according to the type of H and N proteins that they contain as well as where they occur.
-For example, the strain of greatest current concern around the world is known as Eurasian H5N1.
 In addition, the mortality that strains cause in chickens is an indication of "high" or "low" pathogenicity (often shortened to high path or low path).
 Eurasian H5N1 is highly pathogenic to poultry.
 However, there are other strains of H5N1 that are not high path.

-Eurasian high path H5N1 avian influenza was first described in Hong Kong in 1996.
-It then spread in poultry and domestic waterfowl populations throughout Southeast Asia.
-In 2005, the virus spread to wild, migratory waterfowl, leading to outbreaks in waterfowl in China and Mongolia.
-The virus is known to occur in several other countries in Central Asia, Eastern Europe, Western Europe, and Africa.
-The strain is thought to spread via the legal and illegal international trade in domestic birds and bird-related products, and to a lesser extent by migratory waterfowl.
-Millions of domestic birds were culled in an attempt to stop the spread of the virus.
-A limited number of people also contracted Eurasian H5N1, some of whom died.
+High path H5N1 spread initially via the legal and illegal international trade in domestic birds and bird-related products.
+However, once it became established in the wild, it spread primarily in migratory waterfowl.
+Millions of domestic birds were culled in an attempt to restrict the spread of the virus.
+A limited number of people associated with poultry also contracted H5N1, some of whom died.
 It is important to note this strain does not spread efficiently from human to human and to date no one has been infected directly from a wild bird.

 Avian influenza viruses have been monitored in North America for over 50 years, including surveillance sites in Alberta.
 These studies show that: